 The 5G system should have support for protection against replay of RRCResumeRequest message to avoid creating an out of synch state between the UE and the network.

 The 5G system should have support for protection against tampering of RRCResumeRequest message.

+The 5G system should have support for protection against tampering of L2 layer messages.

+The 5G system should have support for protection against tampering of physical layer messages.

+Editor’s Note: which messages to be protected in L2 messages and Physical layer messages are FFS.

 Editor's Note: Requirements on other messages are FFS.